l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

 3. Refuse to use forbidden tools/approaches (pip directly, poetry, etc.)
 4. Always check project structure compliance before making changes
 5. Validate that all changes align with Clean Architecture principles
+6. Avoid overengineering by implementing only necessary components that provide real value for usage or testing

 ## Mandatory Tool Requirements